4ur1X/Intro_to_IM/Final Project/README.md

 My main idea is making a car game with a race track, with an objective to collect as many coins **(autocoins)** as possible.

+**Features (as of now):**

-There'll be many race tracks to choose from.
+- many race tracks to choose from.
+- collect autocoins.
+- modify car (increase steering sensitivity, increase max. speed, choose from different horns) with the autocoins.

 The following components for Arduino will be used: